trufflesuite/trufflesuite.github.io/_site/public/tutorials/ethereum-overview.md

 # Ethereum Overview

 You may have heard the terms "blockchain" and "smart contract" floating around, but what do they actually mean?
 We'll demystify the jargon, show you practical blockchain solutions and give you some direction on how to create them.
-This is a high level overview covering:
+This is a high-level overview covering:

 **Blockchain Basics**